-Case Western Reserve University partners with Paragon One to offer CWRU students exclusive access to their 8-week Remote Externship program.
+Case Western Reserve University recommends Paragon One's Remote Externship program for students looking to gain experience, build their resume and create meaningful connections with employers.
 Remote Externships are short-term, project-based professional experiences that allow for skill development, networking and industry exploration.

 How do Remote Externships work?